 Guy Roz, TED Radio Hour host, appropriately asked Susan Etlinger (of the San Francisco based Altimeter Group) for a TedTalk, are we giving too much credit to big data?
 After all, we remain largely in its early stages of big data’s formal recognition and development More specifically, Roz posits, have users of big data blissfully entered an arena where they (presumably) believe what the data is telling (describing) for them, when actually, it’s too early for conclusions to be drawn with sufficient precision, clarity, and relevance to the challenge being addressed?

-Of course, some more familiar with the evolution – revolution of big data with Etlinger’s level of expertise, are suggesting some business leaders are (too) willingly ceding ground (decisions) to those inclined to use ‘big data’ more or less as blunt instruments, i.e., approach – engage in business conversations by stating, here’s the data…end of story!
+Some more familiar with the evolution – revolution of big data, i.e., Etlinger’s level of expertise…are suggesting some business leaders are (too) willingly ceding ground (decisions) to those inclined to use ‘big data’ more or less as blunt instruments, i.e., approach – engage in business conversations by stating, here’s the data…end of story!

 More specifically, Etlinger draws attention to those using – applying ‘big data’ outcomes…in a manner to arrogantly signal a conversation has ended with little or no need for further discussion!
-In this context, Etlinger implies ‘big data’ has variously become ‘weaponized’ as that blunt instrument.
+In this context, Etlinger implies ‘big data’ has variously become ‘weaponized’ as the ‘proverbial blunt instrument’.

 (This post was adapted by Michael D. Moberly from a TED Radio Hour program originally airing on September 9, 2016, titled ‘How Should Big Data Be Approached, With A Critical Eye?’ with host Guy Roz.)